Blood-biomarkers for early detection of Alzheimer’s Disease

 The neurochemistry laboratory of the Amsterdam UMC together with ADx neurosciences and VU Amsterdam will test the potential use of blood-biomarkers for detecting Alzheimer’s disease (AD) pathology in cognitively normal elderly.

 The number of AD patients (currently 40 million cases) is growing rapidly and is expected to reach 75 million people by 2030.
-To be able to stop this rapid progression and thereby reduce emotional burden and care costs, it is needed to develop treatment strategies that prevent people from developing AD.
+To be able to stop this rapid progression and thereby reduce emotional burden and care costs, we need to develop treatment strategies that prevent people from developing AD.
 For this, precise and early diagnosis is relevant.
 AD pathology may present years before clinical disease diagnosis and can be accurately assessed through β-amyloid positron emission tomography (PET) imaging or cerebrospinal fluid (CSF) analysis.
 However, these procedures are costly and invasive and thereby less applicable for repetitive analysis or as pre-screening tool.
 Accurate blood-biomarkers may be a solution for this, since blood-collection is considered less invasive, it can be applied at large scale and is less expensive.

 For more information click here.